Source & Preview

 Over time, folder structures decay.
 Catalogs lock meaning inside software.
 Metadata remains — but often without context.

-MediaOrganizer works as Step 0, preparing your files before any catalog, editor, or backup.
+MediaOrganizer applies file-level media normalization, preparing your files before any catalog, editor, or backup system.

 Source & Preview